TheJoshBrod/jaseci/docs/docs/learn/debugger.md

 !!! note
     This tutorial goes over the Jac Extension for locally debugging your Jac program.
 If you are interested in using an online debugger checkout [Jac Playground](https://www.jac-lang.org/playground/)

+!!! tldr
+    If you already have some development experience, here's a quick guide to get the debugger running.

+    (If not no worries!
+The rest of the tutorial walks through each step in detail.)

+    - Install Python 3.12+
+    - Install jaclang
+    - Install VS Code + Jac extension
+    - Create launch.json (Debug and Run -> Create launch.json -> Jac Debug)
+    - Open VS Code Command Palette and run jacvis for graph visualization
+    - Set a breakpoint -> Run Debugger -> Inspect variables

+## What is the Jac Debugger?

+The Jac Debugger helps you find and fix issues in Jac programs.
+It supports:

+- Breakpoints
+- Step-through execution
+- Variable inspection
+- Graph visualization (unique to Jac)

+In this tutorial, we’ll walk through how to set up the debugger and demonstrate how to use its features.

+## Setup (one time)
+---

+!!! info
+    Complete these steps once per computer.

 !!! important
     **Required** (Follow [setup](#setup-one-time) if any requirement is missing):